 - How to create thin provisioned AWS EBS volumes and save a ton!

 FittedCloud Cloud Cost Optimization Solutions

 FittedCloud offers machine learning based cloud cost optimization solutions that help customers reduce AWS spend significantly.
 Our current solutions include machine learning driven actionable advisories with click through actions for EC2, EBS, RDS, DynamoDB, ElastiCache, ElasticSearch, AutoScale, Lambda, etc. and full/lights out automation for EC2, EBS, DynamoDB and RDS.
 Our solution typically can save customers up to 50% of their cost on AWS.
-For a 14-day Premium free trial, please visit https://www.fittedcloud.com/register-now/.
+For more details, please visit https://www.fittedcloud.com/.